The American Automobile Industry in World War Two

 2000-2011

-This page added 9-26-2024.
+This page updated 12-8-2024.

 What a cool and unique vehicle!
 I almost did not take the opportunity to see and learn about this at the MVPA-HA National Convention at Oshkosh, WI which took place August 12-14, 2024.
-I had been debating for the prior several weeks as to whether I wanted to make the long journey to the convention.
+I had been debating for the past several weeks as to whether I wanted to make the long journey to the convention.
 I was unsure of how it would provide anything new of interest to me.
 Of late, MVPA conventions and shows, both national and local, have seen a decrease in World War Two vehicles and an increase in more modern military vehicles.
 I am interested in World War Two vehicles and the post war military vehicles are not of much interest to me.
 In the end, I decided to make the trip because there was also the EAA Museum, and the Military Veterans Museum located within a couple of miles of where the MVPA convention was being held on the EAA grounds.
-Both of these museums, along with the few new items I saw at the MVPA convention, made the trip worthwhile.
+Both of these museums, along with the few added items I saw at the MVPA convention, made the trip worthwhile.

 When I first saw the company name of Iron Fireman, I thought of a firefighter.
 But the name of the company goes back to when coal was the main heating fuel in the United States.
 The "Fireman" in the name references the person who stoked and fed coal into the furnace.
 Steam locomotives all had an operator called a fireman to do this.
 Once I learned that the company made mechanical stokers, its name made sense.
 It is also a name that is easily remembered.